-BETHESDA, Md., Dec.
-12, 2016 (GLOBE NEWSWIRE) -- Condor Hospitality Trust, Inc. (NASDAQ:CDOR), a hotel-focused real estate investment trust (REIT) headquartered and incorporated in the state of Maryland, today announced the closing on the sale of a legacy asset, the 50-room Quality Inn located at 136 Ambrose Lane, Princeton, WV 24739 for $2.2 million.
-The net proceeds from the sale will be used for general corporate purposes and for future acquisitions of hotels that meet the current investment strategy of the company implemented in the third quarter of 2015.
+BETHESDA, Md., April 19, 2017 (GLOBE NEWSWIRE) -- Condor Hospitality Trust, Inc. (NASDAQ:CDOR), a hotel-focused real estate investment trust (REIT) headquartered and incorporated in the state of Maryland, today announced the closing on the sale of a legacy hotel asset, the 62-room Comfort Suites located at 31 Frontage Road, Lafayette, IN 47905 for $3.9 million.
+Net proceeds from the sale will be applied to outstanding debt on the Company’s $90 million secured credit facility.

 About Condor Hospitality Trust, Inc.

 Condor Hospitality Trust, Inc. (NASDAQ:CDOR), is a self-administered real estate investment trust incorporated in the state of Maryland that specializes in the investment and ownership of upper midscale and upscale, premium-branded select-service, extended stay and limited-service hotels.
 The Company currently owns 19 hotels in 11 states.
 Condor’s hotels are franchised by a number of the industry’s most well-regarded brand families including Hilton, Marriott/Starwood, InterContinental Hotels Group, Choice, and Wyndham.
 For more information or to make a hotel reservation, visit www.condorhospitality.com.

 Certain matters within this press release are discussed using forward-looking language as specified in the Private Securities Litigation Reform Act of 1995, and, as such, may involve known and unknown risks, uncertainties and other factors that may cause the actual results or performance to differ from those projected in the forward-looking statement.
 These risks are discussed in the Company’s filings with the Securities and Exchange Commission.